 For Bachelor of Laws (including combined Law awards) students only

 Must have completed 8 law units

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |In-person attendance requirements||

-Trimester 2 Cloud Intensive Dates: For T2 2022 Only - Dates to be advised
+Trimester 2 Cloud Intensive Dates: To be confirmed

 30 contact hours: 10 contact hours per week (2 x 4-hour classes and 1 x 2-hour seminar) over 3 weeks

 Topic: International Art Law, Organised Crime and the Digital Marketplace

 Trimester 3 Intensive Dates and Topic: to be advised

 If you have previously studied MLL419, and are not able to enrol , please email: firstname.lastname@example.org